 How much does food in Morocco cost?

 Just like the cost of transportation and accommodation, food is relatively cheap in Morocco.
 To give you an idea, the average price of a meal (breakfast, lunch, or dinner) is 50-150 dirhams (5-15 USD or 270-800 pesos).
-Check out the expense summary at the end of this Morocco itinerary for first-time visitors, and you’ll see that I only spent 158 USD (9,008 pesos) for the entire trip!
+Check out the expense summary at the end of this Morocco itinerary, and you’ll see that I only spent 158 USD (9,008 pesos) for the entire trip!
 Of course, this amount can vary depending on your food preferences and appetite.

-Morocco Itinerary for First-Time Visitors: The Exact Route We Took
+2-Week Morocco Itinerary: The Exact Route We Took

 Casablanca (Day 1)